-Unfortunately, many of these neck and shoulder injuries from car accident don’t receive proper treatment or are left untreated altogether.
-Let’s take a closer look at the most common neck and shoulder injuries, the symptoms, and treatment options.
+A neck injury car accident can cause long-term trauma.
+Unfortunately, many of these crash injuries don’t receive proper treatment or are left untreated altogether.
+Let’s take a closer look at the most common types of neck injuries, their symptoms, and treatment options.

 The neck is a highly vulnerable part of the body that isn’t protected during a car accident.
 Neck injuries are common in rear-end collisions due to the sudden force jolting the head and neck.
 They can occur in any type of collision, even at low speeds.